Azure/azure-functions-durable-python/samples/external_events/README.md

 This indicates that your `DurableTrigger` function can be reached via a `GET` or `POST` request to that URL. `DurableTrigger` starts the function-chaning orchestrator whose name is passed as a parameter to the URL.
 So, to start the orchestrator, which is named `DurableOrchestration`, make a GET request to `http://127.0.0.1:7071/api/orchestrators/DurableOrchestration`.
 The second function raises an event.
 The combination of these events raised will trigger the final function.

 ### Example Use-cases
-This section showed different implementaion patterns for the trigger function.
-These are just some examples to demostrate the appicability of the external event pattern.
+This section shows different implementation patterns for the trigger function.
+These are just some examples to demostrate the applicability of the external event pattern.

 #### 1. Wait for a single external event